vilkoos/my_data_analyst_portfolio/500_where_I_am_now.md

 - do the analysis,
 - publish on  the internet.

-There is in all likelihood no needed for techniques for [Big Data](http://en.wikipedia.org/wiki/Big_data) (i.e. parallel processing massive distributed data sets).
+There is in all likelihood no need for techniques for [Big Data](http://en.wikipedia.org/wiki/Big_data) (i.e. parallel processing massive distributed data sets).

 So in terms of Conway I want to be a "traditional" policy researcher with "small" data hacking skills.
 I think I'm well on my way to that goal (70 to 90% of the competencies already are in place).